-BSc and MSci Geology and Geophysics (Students have the opportunity to undertake some modules provided by University College London).

-Procedure for Establishing Collaborative Modules

-Placement Learning

-Work experience, assessed project work or a period of course-based study (for which academic credit is awarded and where the student remains subject to College student regulations during the relevant period) where there is a transfer of direct supervision of the student to a third party for a period of 2 weeks or more.
-The third party would normally be external to the College Estate, however, the College may itself serve as a "third party" by providing a placement (e.g. UROP projects undertaken by students in an area of College other than their home department).
-Placements may themselves incorporate a further "placement" elsewhere; in such cases it would be the responsibility of the original placement provider to act as the primary supervisor/manager of the further placement, unless such supervision is formally ceded back to the College2.
+Collaborative Describes either Modules 1) An individual module which contributes to an Imperial award bu which is entirely delivered, taught and assessed by another institution/organisation or 2) An individual module which contributes to an Imperial award which is partially or jointly delivered, taught and/or assessed by another institution/organisation.
+Except where responsibilities have been delegated, an Imperial examiner or Imperial appointed external examiner will oversee the assessment.
+Current examples: MRes / PhD Imperial College Business School (students have the opportunity to undertake some modules provided by the London Business School and Queen Mary University of London) Guidance: Procedure for Establishing Collaborative Modules Discoment Work experience, appeared project work or a pariod of course based Placement Learning Work experience, assessed project work or a period of course-based study (for which academic credit is awarded and where the student remains subject to university student regulations during the relevant period) where there is a transfer of direct supervision of the student to a third party for a period of 2 weeks or more.
+The third party would normally be external to Imperial, however, the university may itself serve as a "third party" by providing a placement (e.g. UROP projects undertaken by students in an area of Imperial other than their home department).
+Placements may themselves incorporate a further "placement" elsewhere; in such cases it would be the responsibility of the original placement provider to act as the primary supervisor/manager of the further placement, unless such supervision is formally ceded back to the university.